 Note: There is no parking at the festival.
-Roads surrounding the festival site will be closed and vehicle access restricted to local residents only who have an official vehicle pass.
+Roads surrounding Glasgow Green will be closed and restricted to local residents only.

 The VIP area stays open until Midnight.

 There is a box office located next to each entrance.
-Box offices open an hour before doors and close at 9pm each night
+Box offices open at 11am and close at 9:30pm each night.

 Stage times will be available on the event app nearer the time.

-- No under 12’s are allowed entry into the festival
+No under 16s are allowed entry into the festival.